iGaneshKumar/Capstone-Project/ReadME.md

 - We have also configure Prometheus, AlertManager using yml file.
 - As soon as the Node Exporter went down we were notified with an email.

-**You can find all the configuration files here in this repository under Capstone Project.**
+**You can find all the configuration files here in this repository.**

 ***I have also documented everything in a video format, if you could spare some time review it here https://iganeshkumar.duckdns.org/local/about/project/project.html***